takanome-dev/nhcarrigan.github.io/README.md

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Questions

+If you have questions regarding contributing, using the project, or any related topic, you can reach us at our [Discord Server](https://discord.gg/yMBWgETTJu) where we would be happy to help!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):